acconeer/acconeer-python-exploration/docs/ref_apps/a121/touchless_button.rst

 ------------------------------
 The reference application is designed to have two different detection ranges: one in close proximity to the sensor and another farther away.
 Users can choose which range, or even both, to activate simultaneously.

-The close range is defined as the zone from the sensor up to 5 centimeters, while the far range spans from the sensor to roughly 24 cenitmeters.
+The close range is defined as the zone from the sensor up to 5 centimeters, while the far range spans from the sensor to roughly 24 centimeters.
 These ranges are presented in three preset configurations within the Exploration Tool: one for exclusive close range detection, another for exclusive far range detection, and a third for detecting in both ranges.

 It's important to note that the algorithm can also accommodate extended ranges, provided the sensor settings are appropriately adjusted to encompass a larger distance.